miguel-gadelha/availability-widget/README.md

 This is a simple NextJs project that served mostly as an excercise.
-Hopefully people will find it helpfull to create simple widgets that mesure availability and include them in sprint reviews.
+Hopefully people will find it helpfull to create simple widgets that measure availability and can be included in sprint reviews.

+You can find the project hosted [here](https://availability-widget.vercel.app/)

 Feel free to open an PR if you found something that can be improved or changed.
 I'll try to find the time to implement a couple of the missing features like: